hhd-dev/hhd/readme.md

   - SLIDE
   - 2021 Standard/Pro/Pro Retro Power
   - NEO 2021/Founder
-  - KUN (only front buttons)
+  - KUN (only front buttons, no RGB)
 - AOKZOE
-  - A1 Normal/Pro (No LEDs, extra buttons)
+  - A1 Normal/Pro (No LEDs)
+  - A2 Pro (No LEDs)
   - A1X
 - Anbernic
   - Win600 (no keyboard button yet)
 - TECNO
   - Pocket Go (all buttons except bottom switch and gyro; no RGB)
+- Mystin Labs
+  - SuiPlay 0x1

-## Installation Instructions
+## <a name="local"></a> Installation Instructions
 For Arch and Fedora see [here](#os-install).
 For others, you can use the following script to install a local version of Handheld Daemon that updates independently of the system.
 ```bash
 curl -L https://github.com/hhd-dev/hhd/raw/master/install.sh | bash
 ```

 This script does not automatically install system dependencies.
 A partial list for Ubuntu/Debian can be found [here](#debian).
 This includes `acpi_call` for TDP on devices other than the Ally.
 For all devices, use the [bazzite kernel](https://github.com/hhd-dev/kernel-bazzite) for best support or Bazzite.
 Some caveats for certain devices are listed below.

 ### Uninstall
 We are sorry to see you go, use the following to uninstall: